White Sage

 Who should avoid white sage:

-• People with plant allergies, particularly to the Lamiaceae family
+• People with allergies to the Lamiaceae family

 • Individuals with severe respiratory conditions